tailcallhq/tailcallhq.github.io/docs/contributors/tests.md

 There must be either zero or one such annotation in a test.

-This annotation comes handy in situation where one might need to skip the execution of some written tests temporarily due to various reasons like :
+This annotation comes handy in situation where one might need to skip the execution of some written tests temporarily due to various reasons like:

 - Some functionalities which are supposed to be tested might not be implemented yet, OR
 - There might be some bugs related to it.